AdobeDocs/experience-platform.en/help/xdm/api/schemas.md

 ## Retrieve a list of schemas {#list}

-You can list all schemas under the `global` or `tenant` container by making a GET request to `/global/schemas` and `/tenant/schemas`, respectively.
+You can list all schemas under the `global` or `tenant` container by making a GET request to `/global/schemas` or `/tenant/schemas`, respectively.

 >[!NOTE]
 >